bosbec/mobileresponseDocs/services/checkinDoc.md

 **Components**

-Report ticket
-* Initialize an injury incident by answering some start questions.
-Note that starting an injury ticket through the icon here in admin is non-standard, and is mostly available for testing purposes.
-* The expected way to initialize an injury incident is through app-in, by sending "injury" to the predefined base app user, which will give you back a form with the start questions.
-* Submitting the form will start a new incident ticket and will notify management, who are then expected to appoint a moderator to follow up the incident.
-This notification contains the answers from the start form.
-* You - the requester - will also get a confirmation message back, to let you know that the ticket was successfully started.
-* You can select to use a reminder for this when using admin, by entering an interval in minutes.
-It will be sent to management, if a moderator has yet to be appointed.
-When using app-in, a reminder is automatically activated and set to 20 minutes.

 Request check-in
-* Select receiving moderators (which also selects their groups).
-Write the message that will be sent to each moderator, and then the message that will be sent to each individual in their groups.
+* Select receiving moderators (this also selects their groups).
+Write the message that will be sent to each moderator, and then write the message that will be sent to each individual in their groups.
 * When run, this action initializes a new incident ticket and sends a confirmation about this to everyone in management.
 Immediately after that, all moderators receive a message with the text you submitted plus a checkbox form listing all the people in their group.
+All the people in each moderators' group receives the sencond message you composed, plus a form with a simple check-in-form.

 Close incident
 * Close the incident ticket.
-Management will get notified about this through a message.
+Management will get notified about this through sms.

 Order report
 * Only available for closed tickets.
-* Compiles a report for the selected ticket and sends that to everyone in management, by mail (so e-mail address needs to be set on the unit, for this).
-The requester will also get an app-message saying that the report has been delivered.
+* Compiles a report for the selected ticket and sends that to everyone in management by mail (so e-mail addresses needs to be set on the units there).

 **About access**